B2016014/B2016014.github.io/README.md

 #PROJECT 1

-    This project is a "responsive Restaurant Website" which was built using Bootstrap4.
+    A "responsive Restaurant Website" which was built using most of all the components in  Bootstrap4.

 #PROJECT 2

-    In this project we built a responsive Restaurant Website with HTML,CSS and Bootstrap5.
+    A responsive Restaurant Website with HTML,CSS and Bootstrap5.

 #PROJECT 3

-    This is a "website mini project" on mysterious things.
+    This is a "website mini project-(mysterious things)".

     TOOLS:
        HTML